 March 7 in Pop Culture History

-1897 – Dr. John Kellogg served the world’s first cornflakes to his patients at a mental hospital in Battle Creek, Michigan.
+1897 – Dr. John Kellogg served his patients the world’s first cornflakes at a mental hospital in Battle Creek, Michigan.

 1933 The board game Monopoly was created and trademarked by Charles Darrow in Atlantic City.

 1955 – Peter Pan was presented as a television special for the first time.

 1955 – Phyllis Diller debuted comedy stand-up at the Purple Onion in San Francisco, CA.